WalletScrutiny/WalletScrutinyCom/_android/com.ptpwallet.md

   Ethereum, Litecoin, Ripple, Ethereum Cash, Ethereum Classic, and other digital assets.

-"withdrawing crypto" only makes sense when you don't control them coins yet.
+"withdrawing crypto" only makes sense when you don't control the coins yet.

-On the website their is no claims to the contrary and so we assume this is a custodial offering and thus **not verifiable**.
+On the website there is no claims to the contrary and so we assume this is a custodial offering and thus **not verifiable**.